akmur/alex-11ty/posts/2012-10-18-a-collection-of-useful-git-commands.md

 to get latest code for a single branch which resides on the &#8220;origin&#8221; tree

 **git fetch**
 imagine a friend of yours branched off to a new branch, called &#8220;myawesomebranch&#8221;.
 How do you retrieve his code?
 Simply enough, run git fecth to retrieve a list of all remote branches.
-Then with the next command, you&#8217;ll be able to &#8220;download&#8221; that branch to your computer.
+Then with the next command, you'll be able to &#8220;download&#8221; that branch to your computer.

 **git fetch origin branchname:branchname** to fetch a new branch (for example, git fetch origin myawsomebranch:myawesomebranch)

 **git checkout -b myfeature master**
 If you want to start working in a brand new branch, this is the command for you.
-In this case you are creating a branch called &#8220;myfeature&#8221;, and you&#8217;re branching off the &#8220;master&#8221; branch.
+In this case you are creating a branch called &#8220;myfeature&#8221;, and you're branching off the &#8220;master&#8221; branch.

 **git checkout development**
 To switch between branches, this is the command to run.
 In this case you would switch to the branch &#8220;development&#8221;

 **git merge &#8211;no-ff myfeature**
-If you want to merge the work you&#8217;ve done in your own branch with an existing branch, this is the command for the job (just be careful of possible conflicts).
-In this case you would merge the branch &#8220;myfeature&#8221; with the branch you&#8217;re currently in.
+If you want to merge the work you've done in your own branch with an existing branch, this is the command for the job (just be careful of possible conflicts).
+In this case you would merge the branch &#8220;myfeature&#8221; with the branch you're currently in.

 **git branch -d myfeature**
 Delete a branch with this command